1995 Orange Bowl

 The 1995 Orange Bowl was a college football bowl game played on January 1, 1995, as the 61st edition of the Orange Bowl and the national championship game for the 1994 season.
 It featured the Nebraska Cornhuskers of the Big Eight and the Miami Hurricanes of the Big East.
 The game was a rematch of the historic 1984 Orange Bowl.
 As of 2020, the 1995 Orange Bowl holds the record for Orange Bowl attendance at 81,753.

 Although this was the Bowl Coalition's National Championship Game, it was a match-up of the first and third-ranked teams in the country, as second-ranked Penn State was obligated to play in the 1995 Rose Bowl as the Big Ten champion.

+This was the last national championship game to be played at one of the participating teams’ home stadiums until 2025, which also featured Miami playing for the title at their current home stadium, Hard Rock Stadium.

 Teams

 Miami

 Big East champion Miami entered 10–1, ranked third in the AP and Coaches polls.

 Nebraska

 Big Eight champion Nebraska entered 12–0, ranked first in the AP and Coaches polls.